laravel-streams/streams-api/README.md

-# streams-ui
+# streams-api
-The UI package for the Streams platform.
+The API package for the Streams platform.